jimhigson/oboe.js/README.md

 var things = d3.select('rect.thing');

 // Start downloading some data.
-// Every time we see a new thing in the data stream, get d3 to add an element to our visualisation
+// Every time we see a new thing in the data stream, use d3 to add an element to our
-// for it.
+// visualisation.
 This basic pattern should work for most visualistions built in d3. oboe.doGet('/data/things.json')
    .onNode('$things.*', function( things ){